 To help lift spirits during the worldwide lockdown while providing a lively musical event, Step Forward Entertainment is producing a special virtual concert celebrating the music of the legendary artist, Neil Sedaka to benefit The Actors Fund Covid-19 Relief efforts.

-The concert titled, “Steppin Forward Virtually to Celebrate the Music of the Legendary Neil Sedaka” was streamed originally on Saturday, June 20th.
-Due to its over whelming success the show is streaming on demand until July 31st.
+The concert titled, “Steppin Forward Virtually to Celebrate the Music of the Legendary Neil Sedaka” is streaming indefinitely through 2021.
+Due to its over whelming success the show is also streaming on demand.
 The show is presented by Robert R. Blume/Step Forward Entertainment and Pat Labez, in cooperation with both Neil Sedaka Music and The Actors Fund.
 Krystin Goodwin, TV/Film actress and Fox reporter covering Entertainment and Trending News on Sirius XM Radio will serve as host.

 The concert will feature 17 artists, in 15 performances, consisting of clients & friends of Step Forward Entertainment performing from their homes while in lockdown.
 All the songs performed in the concert were written by Neil Sedaka with either Howard Greenfield or Phil Cody.